Did You Know?

 The above statement regarding the return of deliverables applies only to the cancellation of an order.

-If the goods supplied are faulty, a refund or replacement will be made upon the return of the faulty goods.
-Notification of faulty goods should be made to the NERA Sales Officer or Secretary within 28 days of receipt of the faulty goods.
+If the goods supplied are faulty, a refund or replacement will be offered, at no additional cost to the customer.
+Notification of faulty goods should be made to the NERA Sales Officer or Secretary within 28 days of receipt and should state the nature of the fault.
+NERA may request the return of the faulty goods and if so, the cost of returning them will be refunded by NERA.

 Contacting NERA Customer Service